 Understanding and Predicting Customer Behaviour in the Services Context

-A three hour per week free course for individuals working for a business within the Newcastle local government area employing 20 staff or less.
-Limit of one course per person.
+An eight week course of four hours per week for individuals currently or previously working for a business within the Newcastle local government area

 Understanding what influences your customers to seek services to meet their needs, and how they make the decision to purchase, is at the heart of delivering customer satisfaction.
 Enterprise success in service sectors depends on this.